-Although there are many advantages of having opossums in your yard, they also have some downsides.
-For example, the presence of these nocturnal animals in your yard is a threat to your pets, such as dogs and cats, because they will make efforts to steal and consume your pets’ food.
-That’s why it is crucial to avoid leaving your pets’ food outdoors.
+Although opossums have many advantages in your yard, they also have some downsides.
+For example, the presence of these nocturnal animals in your yard threatens your pets, such as dogs and cats, because they will make efforts to steal and consume your pets’ food.
+That’s why avoiding leaving your pets’ food outdoors is crucial.

-Opossums have fleas, meaning they will drop flea eggs and larvae in your garden and yard.
+Opossums have fleas, which will drop flea eggs and larvae in your garden and yard.
 However, fleas are not dangerous for humans and animals.
-These are opportunistic animals and will find ways to dwell in your home, garden, garage, and other areas.
+These opportunistic animals will find ways to dwell in your home, garden, garage, and other areas.
 Opossums carry equine protozoal myeloencephalitis that can cause neuronal damage in some animals, including horses.

 How to Attract Opossums to Your Yard?